In 2019, Spiral Giving received 19 grant applications. The students raised enough funds to award 6 grants of $750 each:

 Open Door provides quality care and human services to the community, particularly low-income and underserved residents lacking access to adequate healthcare.
 The Baby Box initiative provides new mothers with essential baby basics and needed supplies.
 The box contains many items, including diapers, clothes, and coupons for wellness classes and post-partum support.
 The box itself can be converted into a bassinet.
 The grant will provide 2 complete boxes for new mothers.

-In 2016, the inaugural year of our program, Spiral Giving received 8 grant applications and we raised enough funds to award three $500 grants:
+In 2016, the inaugural year of our program, Spiral Giving received 8 grant applications.
+The students raised enough funds to award 3 grants of $500 each:

 Boys and Girls Club of Mount Kisco (BGCNW) – GoPro Camera